Casein Intolerance: What the Science Says

 Beta-casein exists in different genetic forms.
 The two most common are known as A1 and A2.
 They differ by only one amino acid in their structure, yet this small difference alters how the proteins are broken down during digestion.

 When A1 casein is digested, it can release a peptide called beta-casomorphin-7, often shortened to BCM-7.
-This compound has weak opioid-like activity and has been studied for its potential effects on gut motility, immune signalling, and intestinal permeability, which can lead to inflammation.
+This compound has weak opioid-like activity and has been studied for its potential effects on gut motility, immune signaling, and intestinal permeability, which can lead to inflammation.

 A2 casein, in contrast, produces little or no BCM-7 during digestion.
 The physiological relevance of BCM-7 in humans remains an area of ongoing research, and its effects appear to be context- and individual-dependent.